 While in Page, book a tour at Antelope Canyon, an otherworldly slot canyon with stunning, swirled orange walls.
 When you Google images of Antelope Canyon, it might be tempting to assume that all the pics you see were shot by professional photographers using expensive equipment.

 Quartz crystals in the Navajo sandstone reflect the Arizona sunlight to create the glowing orange color palette.
 This is one of the best day trips from Phoenix if you can make the timing of the drive work for you.

-Upper Antelope Canyon vs Lower Antelope Canyon
+Upper Antelope Canyon vs. Lower Antelope Canyon

 Upper Antelope Canyon is narrower at the top with more room at the floor of the canyon…the opposite of Lower Antelope Canyon, which is more open at the top.

-Additionally, Lower Antelope Canyon is a one-way walk so visitors don’t have to crowd to one side to let another tour pass.
-These last two points are important considerations for visitors who can be claustrophobic.
+Lower Antelope Canyon is a one-way walk, so visitors don’t have to crowd to one side to let another tour pass.
+These last two points are essential considerations for visitors who can be claustrophobic.
 The tour groups can run into each other in the canyons, so taking photos is often challenging without random strangers in the background.

 Sunlight from the slot opening at the top turned the water-sculpted canyon walls into a glowing terra-cotta wonderland with swirling, jutting spires and turrets.

 A different magical view awaited around each corner, with plenty of photo ops.
-Arizona can be hot in the summer…really hot.
-Although the canyon is much-cooler than the surrounding desert, you may have to wait in the heat for your group’s turn to descend into the canyon.
+Arizona can be hot in the summer… hot.
+Although the canyon is much more relaxed than the surrounding desert, you may have to wait in the heat for your group’s turn to descend into the canyon.

 Bring along plenty of water and stay hydrated.